statisticalbiotechnology/cb2030/qa/network.md

 > Preferential attachment in this context in that context reffers to a way in which the system represented by the network has evolved over time.
 In that particular example (social network) the probability relates to the probabilty that a person connects with someone else, which is often proportional to the amount of people they already know.

+5. You said a sentence in the video that maximum clique is just what we need to find in a network, why it is important?
+Can you give an example in real case?

+> [This article](https://www.pnas.org/content/100/21/12123) is a good example of using cliques (and other techniques) to find protein modules in a protein interaction network.

 # Network algorithms